The Flowers of War

 |Domestic Box Office: $311,434||Overseas Box Office: $97,000,000 (estimated)|

-In 2011 The Flowers of War was the most expensive Chinese production at $94 million, a film meant to reach a large global audience.
+The budget for The Flowers of War was $94 million and in 2011 it was the most expensive Chinese production and the picture was designed to reach a large global audience.
 It was financed by Zhang Weiping’s New Pictures Film and the Chinese government and state owned banks.
 Christian Bale was an unknown in China and in a press conference announcing the start of production and the casting of Bale, his face was superimposed over the face of known actor Leonardo DiCaprio — to show that Bale is going to be bigger than DiCaprio.
 The following day the Chinese press had numerous stories about Bale being bigger than DiCaprio.

 While promoting the picture in China, which was given a no expense spared marketing campaign, Christian Bale attempted to visit a blind dissident, Chen Guangcheng, who had his village sealed off for bringing attention to forced sterilizations and abortions because of the One Child Policy.
 The government hired to thugs to stop any activists or journalists from entering the village and Bale was recorded by CNN being assaulted.
 The Chinese government then claimed Bale was fabricating propaganda and that he would not be welcome in China if he continued.
 He went ahead with his PR tour and defended the movie against charges that it was a melodramatic propaganda piece.